 toy biz baby loves to talk doll Relevant Information

 values, planning a life together.
 A sex doll is a tool - a lump of silicone in the shape of a person.
-It's okay if you would rather not be in a relationship.
-It's okay if you would rather masturbate with a sex doll than have sex.
 But a sex doll is not some kind of ‘preparation’ for a relationship - it's a masturbatory aid.
 It might feel a bit like a human in terms of physical contact, but at the end of the day, it's a fleshlight with extra parts.
 You don't have a 'relationship' with it any more than you have with any other tool.
 You might anthropomorphise it because it looks a bit like a person and that's what humans like to do - hell we'll stick googly eyes on a rock and suddenly

 (87 People Likes) Why do people buy a realistic silicone sex doll?
 Why has this thing become so popular, more than a real woman?